Hosted by David, Sophia and Jared Kabaker

 Cancer affects all of us.

-Sushi for a Cure is a labor of love, created to celebrate those who've fought and/or are fighting cancer, while also fighting back.
+Sushi for a Cure is a labor of love, created to celebrate those who have fought and/or are fighting cancer, while also fighting back.

-We're celebrating our 10th annual event in Portland in 2022 benefitting the American Cancer Society, and we hope you will join us.
+We are celebrating our 11th annual event in Lake Oswego in 2023 benefitting the American Cancer Society, and we hope you will join us.

 For more about the history of this event, visit our Family page.